-MetaTrader was the first mobile Forex trading platform – ‘MetaTrader 3 CE’ and ‘MetaTrader Palm’, nowadays it is available natively on WIndows, Android and iOS – Windows Mobile and Palm versions were discontinued.
+MetaTrader was the first mobile Forex trading platform – ‘MetaTrader 3 CE’ and ‘MetaTrader Palm.’
+Nowadays, it is available natively on Windows, Android, and iOS – Windows Mobile and Palm versions were discontinued.
 And MetaTrader is available with the use of Virtual Machines on Linux (Wine) and Mac (Parallels).

 Many brokers provide access to MetaTrader Web Trader – an online trading platform with the same interface as MetaTrader desktop, but slightly more restrictive functionality.
-Web Trader does now allow usage of custom-built tools, but otherwise it works exactly the same as a desktop application.
+Web Trader does now allow usage of custom-built tools, but otherwise, it works exactly the same as a desktop application.

-Reliability of MetaTrader
+Reliability Of MetaTrader

-Since MetaTrader 4 was rolled out, it is safe to say that platform is quite reliable from the broker’s side it is not too prone to malicious attacks.
+Since MetaTrader 4 was rolled out, it is safe to say that platform is quite reliable from the broker’s side; it is not too prone to malicious attacks.
 MetaTrader encrypts all sensible data which is being sent to the trading server for identity validation purposes.

 Because MetaTrader allows custom Expert Advisors, it is important for traders to be very careful when using 3rd party EAs – some MetaTrader EAs might share some sensible data with others or even act maliciously on your machine.

-MetaTrader for Brokers
+MetaTrader For Brokers

-MetaQuotes offers very good solution for Brokers that wish to have MetaTrader as their Platform of choice, MetaTrader comes with two additional platforms – ‘MetaTrader Admin’ and ‘MetaTrader Manager’, both tools are used to manage the trading side of the business.
-There are more tools that are being used with MetaTrader, but we will only cover 3 of the most important ones, third one being a Virtual Dealer Plugin.
+MetaQuotes offers a very good solution for Brokers that wish to have MetaTrader as their Platform of choice, MetaTrader comes with two additional platforms – ‘MetaTrader Admin’ and ‘MetaTrader Manager,’ both tools are used to manage the trading side of the business.
+There are more tools that are being used with MetaTrader, but we will only cover 3 of the most important ones, the third one being a Virtual Dealer Plugin.

-The ‘Manager’ is usually used by employees with above average access level and responsibilities, primarily those employees who might need to be able to review internal (MT4) information about individual traders, and be able to modify it.
+The ‘Manager’ is usually used by employees with above-average access level and responsibilities, primarily those employees who might need to be able to review internal (MT4) information about individual traders, and be able to modify it.
 MetaTrader Manager allows creating Trading Accounts in certain ‘Trading Groups’ – on Live and Demo servers, perform ledger operations, such as adding and removing funds, and change some minor account settings, including passwords (passwords are not visible for the staff via Manager).

 In other words, MetaTrader Manager is used for Trader and Risk Management, as well as Back-Office and Dealing desk control.